-How is your morning routine looking?
-Do you wake up to your alarm, walk into the shower, get ready, grab breakfast and head out the door?
+Wondering how to design a morning routine?
+Do you wake up to your alarm, walk into the shower, get ready, grab breakfast, and head out the door?
 Or have you taken the time to think about how the most important part of your day could be setting yourself up for success (or failure)?

 PICK A MORNING HABIT